Direct memory access: Third-party

 Motherboard of a NeXTcube computer (1990).
-The two large integrated circuits below the middle of the image are the DMA controller (l.) and - unusual - an extra dedicated DMA controller (r.) for the magneto-optical disc used instead of a hard disk drive in the first series of this computer model.
+The two large integrated circuits below the middle of the image are the DMA controller (left) and - unusual - an extra dedicated DMA controller (right) for the magneto-optical disc used instead of a hard disk drive in the first series of this computer model.

 Standard DMA, also called third-party DMA, uses a DMA controller.
 A DMA controller can generate memory addresses and initiate memory read or write cycles.
 It contains several hardware registers that can be written and read by the CPU.
-These include a memory address register, a byte count register, and one or more control registers.
-Depending on what features the DMA controller provides, these control registers might specify some combination of the source, the destination, the direction of the transfer (reading from the I/O device or writing to the I/O device), the size of the transfer unit, and/or the number of bytes to transfer in one burst.
+These include a memory address register, a count register, and one or more control registers.
+Depending on what features the DMA controller provides, these control registers might specify some combination of the source, the destination, the direction of the transfer (reading from the I/O device or writing to the I/O device).

 To carry out an input, output or memory-to-memory operation, the host processor initializes the DMA controller with a count of the number of words to transfer, and the memory address to use.
 The CPU then commands the peripheral device to initiate a data transfer.
 The DMA controller then provides addresses and read/write control lines to the system memory.
 Each time a byte of data is ready to be transferred between the peripheral device and memory, the DMA controller increments its internal address register until the full block of data is transferred.

-Some examples of buses using third-party DMA are PATA, USB (before USB4), and SATA; however, their host controllers use bus mastering.

 Bus mastering

 In a bus mastering system, also known as a first-party DMA system, the CPU and peripherals can each be granted control of the memory bus.
 Where a peripheral can become a bus master, it can directly write to system memory without the involvement of the CPU, providing memory address and control signals as required.
 Some measures must be provided to put the processor into a hold condition so that bus contention does not occur.
+The peripheral itself may have hardware registers, such as address and count registers, to control the DMA operation.

 Modes of operation

 Burst mode

 In burst mode, an entire block of data is transferred in one contiguous sequence.
-Once the DMA controller is granted access to the system bus by the CPU, it transfers all bytes of data in the data block before releasing control of the system buses back to the CPU, but renders the CPU inactive for relatively long periods of time.
-The mode is also called "Block Transfer Mode".
+Once the DMA controller is granted access to the system bus by the CPU, it transfers all bytes of data in the data block before releasing control of the system bus back to the CPU.
+This renders the CPU inactive for relatively long periods of time.
+The mode is also called block transfer mode.